subha0319/Project-Manager/README.md

 A full-stack MERN application that allows teams to manage projects, tasks, and collaborations in real-time.
 This tool is designed to be secure, performant, and user-friendly, featuring user authentication, role-based access, and live updates using Socket.io.

-**Live Demo:** [Project Manager](https://project-manager-six-wine.vercel.app/)
+**Live Demo:** [Project Manager](https://project-manager-six-wine.vercel.app/) **Performance Note:** The backend is deployed on a free-tier Render instance, which may "spin down" after a period of inactivity. **The first request (like logging in) may take 30-50 seconds to complete as the server restarts.** Subsequent requests will be much faster.

 ---

+### Demo Credentials

+To test the application and its collaborative features without registering, you can use the following pre-configured demo accounts.
+The easiest way is to use the one-click login buttons on the homepage.

+* **User 1:** `user1@demo.com` / `password123`
+* **User 2:** `user2@demo.com` / `password123`

 ## Features